 Learning new language is always very effective when it is something child is interested it.
 We discovered a jellyfish on a shore one day.
 Guess what we did the next day..

 Mystery Bag with Montessori materials.
 This game assists in learning names of Montessori materials.
 We picked one object from various Montessori materials and placed them one at a time in the mystery bag.
-The child had to close their eyes and feel object with their hands in the bag trying to guess what Montessori material set it belongs to.
+She had to close her eyes and feel object with her hands in the bag trying to guess what Montessori material set it belongs to.

 I have to mention that my daughter now attends Forest School in the area once a week.
 I can’t emphasise strongly enough how amazing this program is.
 We also attend swimming pool, Sunday school and 0-5 singing sessions once a week.
 Practical Life activities – essential part of our everyday life, as I mentioned earlier – cooking, making fruit snacks, mopping, dusting, folding clothes, checking mail box, baking – something we encourage our 4 yo to take active part of on daily basis.